 Easier said than done.
 Everyone is entangled in such a way that any rearrangement will be lengthy, complicated, or excruciatingly painful.
 To get things working again great effort will have to be made, and fear is no shortcut.

 But force is.
-It may expedite things a little and make headway.
+It may expedite things and make headway.

 It will also cause more uproar than benefit.
-That is where the excruciating pain comes in.
+That’s where the excruciating pain comes in.